adrianblancode/Lightly/README.md

 # Lightly
 Night mode app for Android.

-Uses ButterKnife for view injection, and Retrofit to get data from ip-api.com and sunrise-sunset.org.
+Uses ButterKnife for view injection, Retrofit to get data from ip-api.com and sunrise-sunset.org, and Parceler together with Gson for easy conversions of objects.

 ## Images